Pattalam (2009 film): Production

-Initially, the film a father character in the lead.
-Jayaram was supposed to do the character but could not allocate dates for the film.
-N. Subash Chandrabose suggested that the character be changed to a female teacher.
+Initially, the film had a father character in the lead.
+Jayaram was supposed to do the character but could not allocate dates; N. Subash Chandrabose suggested that the character be changed to a female teacher, and Nadhiya was cast.
 Nadhiya's voice was dubbed by Rohini.

 Soundtrack

 The songs were composed by Jassie Gift.

 Reception

-A critic from Rediff.com wrote that "Pattalam does give you a brief, 'in the school' feeling; pity that it's so short-lived".
-A critic from Sify wrote that "Debutant director Rohan Krishna?s back to school Pattalam with tag line 'relieve your school memories', is a clean movie that follows the classic Paneer Pushpangal format".
-A critic from The Times of India wrote that "This one is for the younger generation and is typical Kollywood fare".
-A critic from Behindwoods wrote that "Although the central knot of lending a long rope to youngsters for grooming them in the right direction is something zeitgeistical, the treatment sags and is short of verve".
+Pavithra Srinivasan from Rediff.com wrote that "Pattalam does give you a brief, 'in the school' feeling; pity that it's so short-lived".
+A critic from Sify wrote that "Debutant director Rohan Krishna's back to school Pattalam with tag line 'relieve your school memories', is a clean movie that follows the classic Paneer Pushpangal format".
+Bhama Devi Ravi from The Times of India wrote that "This one is for the younger generation and is typical Kollywood fare".
+A critic from Chennai Online wrote that "The movie could have been a more enjoyable fare had Rohan avoided the cliches".